rudratalur/Breathe-exersice/README.md

 # Breathe-exersice
- A relaxing breathing app with a visual directer to tell u when to Breathe in, Hold, Breathe out.
+ A relaxing breathing app with a visual directer to tell u when to breathe in, hold and breathe out.